-What information do I need on my advertisement (e.g., outdoor banner/signs, mailers, social media ads, etc.)?
+What information do I need on my advertisement (e.g., outdoor banner/signs, newspapers, mailers, websites, pop-up banners, social media apps, etc.)?

-If you place an advertisement for your campaign or against your opponent, including by electronic means (e.g., social media ads), it must include a disclaimer that states:
+If you place an advertisement for your campaign or against your opponent, including by electronic means (e.g., websites, pop-up banners, social media apps), it must include a disclaimer that states:

 - Who paid for the advertisement (i.e., “paid for by”) including the name and address of the candidate, committee, or other persons paying for the advertisement; and

 - Notice in a prominent location that the advertisement is published, broadcast, televised, or circulated either “with the approval and authority of the candidate,” or “without the approval and authority of the candidate” (if the ad is paid for by a person other than the candidate or candidate committee).